-Fellows will be exempt from the annual membership and will similarly be entitled to concessions that are available to other members.
+Fellows will pay the full individual membership fee of the Society as do other AES members and will similarly be entitled to concessions that are available to other members.

 NUMBER OF FELLOWS

 Given that the membership category of Fellow is one given in perpetuity there will be no limit on the total number of Fellows at any one time.
 There is also no arbitrary limit to the number of Fellows recommended or appointed each year.
 However, the low rate of recruitment of Fellows, the eligibility criterion of a minimum of 10 years of membership, and the effects of attrition of active Fellows should combine to limit the number of active Fellows.
 The number of Fellows who continue to be active Fellows will vary from time to time as indicated above.